 At Biola he has been responsible for the department’s transition from analog to digital and now to cloud based media production.
 In his classes he has introduced mobile applications, compression and streaming science, digital cinema standards, augmented and virtual reality and many other topics.

 As interim chair, Professor Fisher is charged with developing the five year plan to expand enrollment, develop new programs offered by Cinema and Media Arts and turn CMA into one of the top film schools.

 Professor Fisher is a member of the Broadcast Educators Association and actively involved in the emerging technologies interest division.

 Artemiza Hernández de Zúñiga earned both her bachelor’s and master’s degree in Spanish at California State University, Fresno.
-She then earned a doctorate in Spanish from the University of Arizona, Tucson with secondary studies in 19 Literature and Mexican and Mexican-American Literature.
+She then earned a doctorate in Spanish from the University of Arizona, Tucson with secondary studies in literature and Mexican and Mexican-American literature.
 Her doctoral dissertation is entitled “El personaje femenino chileno de mediados del siglo XX como promotor de un discurso constructivo y desmantelador del discurso patriarcal.”
-Her research interests include 19 indigenous studies, power structure, and Latin American film.
-She teaches intermediate level GE Spanish, as well as all minor/major Spanish level for Biola’s department of Modern Languages.
-She also occasionally guest teaches for the Biola’s English department.
+Her research interests include indigenous studies, power structure and Latin American film.
+She teaches intermediate-level general education Spanish, as well as all minor/major Spanish for Biola’s Department of Modern Languages.
+She also occasionally guest teaches for Biola's English department.